7 Great Ways to Prepare for Holiday Guests

 Ironically, most of us get motivated to work on our homes right before we are planning to host an occasion.
 The last minute pressure seems to force us to get things done.
 Yes, I have been there…Last year, I panicked when I realized I had a bunch of nail holes on my dining room walls but I came up with a creative solution – Easy and Inexpensive Tip – When You Can’t Commit to Artwork.
 This year, I have been procrastinating about painting a door in my laundry room.
 Luckily, it’s not a huge project so I am confident I can get it done.

 Choose something that’s doable and won’t make you cry and pull out your hair with frustration.
-Maybe just buy a few throw pillows or rearrange the china cabinet…anything that will make your home feel more welcoming and cozy for guests.
+Maybe just buy a few throw pillows, set up a coffee station or rearrange the china cabinet…anything that will make your home feel more welcoming and cozy for guests.
 Aunt Millie will appreciate your efforts.

 *Please note that I do not have an Aunt Millie and no Aunt Millies were harmed in the writing of this post.